XIA-Project/xia-core/XIASocket/API/python/doc/source/functions.rst

 	TODO: finish

-.. function:: Xsend(sockfd, data, len, flags)
+.. function:: Xsend(sockfd, data, flags)

-	Send *data* of length *len* bytes over *sockfd* (currently :func:`Xsend` is limited to sending at most XIA_MAXBUF bytes). *flags* not currently used.
+	Send *data* over *sockfd* (currently :func:`Xsend` is limited to sending at most XIA_MAXBUF bytes). *flags* not currently used.
 The :func:`Xsend` call may be used only when the socket is in a connected state (so that the intended recipient is known).
 It only works with an Xsocket of type XSOCK_STREAM that has previously been connecteted with :func:`Xaccept` or :func:`Xconnect`.

 	Return the number of bytes sent on success, -1 on error.